Typhoon Nuri (2014)

-Typhoon Nuri, known in the Philippines as Typhoon Paeng, was the third most intense tropical cyclone worldwide in 2014.
-Nuri developed into a tropical storm and received the name Paeng from the PAGASA on October 31, before it intensified into a typhoon on the next day.
-Under excellent conditions, especially the synoptic scale outflow, Nuri underwent rapid deepening and reached its peak intensity on November 2, forming a round eye in a symmetric Central dense overcast (CDO).
-Having maintained the impressive structure for over one day, the typhoon began to weaken on November 4, with a cloud-filled eye.
+Typhoon Nuri, known in the Philippines as Super Typhoon Paeng, was the third most intense tropical cyclone worldwide in 2014.
+The system developed into a tropical storm and received the name Paeng from the PAGASA on October 31, before it intensified into a typhoon on the next day.
+Under very favorable conditions, especially the synoptic scale outflow, Nuri underwent rapid deepening and reached its peak intensity on November 2, forming a round eye in a overall symmetric Central dense overcast (CDO).
+Maintaining an impressive structure for over one day, The storm began to weaken on November 4, with a cloud-filled eye.

-Because of increasing vertical wind shear from the mid-latitude westerlies, Nuri lost the eye on November 5, and deep convection continued to diminish.
+Due to the vertical wind shear from the mid-latitude westerlies, Nuri lost its eye on November 5, and deep convection continued to deteriorate the system.
 The storm accelerated northeastward and completely became extratropical on November 6.
-However, on November 7, Nuri's circulation split, and the new center absorbed the storm.
+However, on the next day, the main circulation of the storm was divided, and a new center absorbed the entire circulation.